bryosabian/SabianFileUploader/README.md

 # SabianFileUploader
-JQuery PlugIn for uploading files to the server
+JQuery PlugIn for uploading files to the server.

+Meant to simplify the file upload process from drag and drop functionality to real time file upload alerts and events

 ```javascript
 $('#fileArea').sabian_uploader(